Canonical Founder Criticizes Free Software Developers Who 'Hate On Whatever's Mainstream'

 Sending user searches to Amazon doesn't help either - the Linux community is much more privacy minded then the general community using public.

-Re:Amazingly Still Doesn't Get It (Score:4, Interesting)
+Re:Amazingly Still Doesn't Get It (Score:5, Interesting)

 I don't think he recognizes the issue people had - when Canonical became successful they began acting like they were the 800-lb gorilla in the room and that they could do whatever they wanted and everyone else would fall into line.
 Classic not invented here syndrome, then expecting others to write & maintain support for Canonical's custom software.